SequoiaStudios/DB1/PACKAGECONTROL.md

 ## <a href="#quick-start" name="quick-start">Quick Start</a>
 The first step to getting started is making sure that DB1 is [installed](#installation).

-Once that's finished, the first big command is ```db1_connect```. ```db1_connect``` initiates a connection for a single view in Sublime Text.
-This means that there's a one-to-one relationships of connections to views.
+Once that's finished, the first big command is ```DB1: Connect to a Database```. ```DB1: Connect to a Database``` initiates a connection for a single view in Sublime Text.
+This means that there's a one-to-one relationship of connections to views.
 Each connection is then tied to the database it's connected to, such that in view #1 you can execute queries on database 'A', and in View #2 you can execute queries on database 'B'.

-When using the ```db1_connect``` you'll need to know the username, host, port (if it's not the default) and password of the database you're connecting to.
+When using the ```DB1: Connect to a Database``` you'll need to know the username, host, port (if it's not the default) and password of the database you're connecting to.
+In cases like PostgreSQL authentication (where authentication is [trust](https://www.postgresql.org/docs/9.0/static/auth-methods.html) based) a password is not required.

-To help streamline workflow, if there is not a connection on a view when one of the ```db1_execute``` commands is run, the connection process will be initiated before the query is then run (this allows for a more streamlined workflow).
+To help streamline workflow, if there is not a connection active in the view, then running one of the ```DB1: Execute ...
+SQL``` will initiate the connection process before the query is then run.

-To connect to a database, you'll need a username, password and host(which can be localhost) for the database.
-In addition to this, in cases like PostgreSQL authentication (where authentication is [trust](https://www.postgresql.org/docs/9.0/static/auth-methods.html) based) a password is not required.

 Once you're connected, DB1 will prompt you with a list of databases to choose from.
 The database you select is the one you can now execute queries against.
+You can then change databases using the ```DB1: Change Database``` command.

 Now that we're ready to run some queries, DB1 supports a couple different workflows.

 1. The Results Window Workflow